ernestasju/unity3d-boilerplate/README.md

 **A:** ...

 **Q:** What if it doesn't work.
 **A:** I'm sorry.
 Please, go look for another boilerplate.
-In the even you know what went wrong help use help you help as all.
+In the even you know what went wrong help use help you help us all.

 Contact info
 -----------